 Note that most APRS programs (UIview, APRSplus, etc) will allow you to use images far larger than your screen; your application becomes a scrollable view port showing part of a much larger image.
 I have successfully used images of 4000x5000 pixels with UIview running on a 1024x768 XGA screen.
 The key is to reduce the color depth of images to only 16 or 256-colors from the default 24-bit photographic "high-color"; this cuts the amount of image data the program has to deal with to one-third.

-very large files.
+GIF images are very large files.
 Most are between 1 and 5 megabytes.
-A couple are
+A

-around 10 MB.
+couple are around 10 MB.
 They will take significant time to download.
-Do not